MariusCautun/Milky_Way_mass_profile/README.md

 If you are interested only in the spherically averaged mass profile of our galaxy, just download the [MW_enclosed_mass_profile.txt](./MW_enclosed_mass_profile.txt) ASCII file.
 It gives the enclosed mass and its associated 68 percentile confidence interval for a set of radial distances for: stars, all baryons, dark matter, and total matter.

+Examples of how to read in the data files and run various tasks are provided in the jupyter notebook file [example_notebook.ipynb](./example_notebook.ipynb) (this is saved as a pdf file at found [here](./example_notebook.pdf)).
+Some of the examples from the notebook are discussed below.

 ## Calculating the contracted DM profile for a distribution of baryons